rian39/scilitlearn/log.md

 - could probably do a lot with refmanageR package

 ## Mon 29 May 2017 22:23:14 BST
-- fixing the tdidf functions that I added on monday
+- fixing the tfidf functions that I added on monday

 ## Wed 07 Jun 2017 13:01:54 BST
 - not sure what needs to be done next -- could integrate database stuff; not sure if I have any use for the network stuff?